SeniorMars/seniormars.com/content/posts/multiple_proofs.md

 +++
-title = "The Beauty of Multiplicity: What Proof Complexity Can Teach Mathematicians" date = "2025-02-26" description = "A guy gives his thoughts on a Reddit thread."
+title = "What Complexity Theory Can Teach Mathematicians" date = "2025-02-26" description = "A guy gives his thoughts on a Reddit thread."